Chapter 8-14

 Itemized Response: You have the option to bill each incident as an independent event with custom mitigation rates for each incident using itemized rates deemed usual, customary and reasonable (UCR).
 These incidents will be billed, itemized, per trained rescue person, plus rescue products used.

-BACK COUNTY OR SPECIAL RESCUE
+BACK COUNTRY OR SPECIAL RESCUE

 Itemized Response: Each incident will be billed with custom mitigation rates deemed usual, customary and reasonable (UCR).
 These incidents will be billed, itemized per apparatus per hour, per trained rescue person per hour, plus rescue products used.